International Workers' Day: Switzerland

 The largest Labour Day celebrations in Switzerland are held in the city of Zürich.
 Each year, Zürich's 1 May committee, together with the Swiss Federation of Trade Unions, organizes a festival and 1 May rally.
 It is the largest rally held on a regular basis in Switzerland.

 Turkey

 1 May is an official holiday celebrated in Turkey.
-It was a holiday until 1981 when it was cancelled after the 1980 coup d'état.
-In 2010, the Turkish government restored the holiday after some casualties and demonstrations.
+It was a holiday as "Spring Day" until 1981 when it was canceled after the 1980 coup d'état.
+In 2009, the Turkish government restored the holiday after some casualties and demonstrations.
 Taksim Square is the centre of the celebrations due to the Taksim Square massacre.